 Compared to less expensive vacuums, like the Eufy RoboVac 11 and the Deebot M82, was equally adept at picking up flour and kitty litter, but had trouble with pet hair.
 On a vinyl surface, the Roomba picked up 54 percent of pet hair, compared to 40 percent for the Deebot and just 11 percent for the RoboVac 11.

 On wood, however, the RoboVac picked up 60 percent, while the Roomba got 44 percent; the Deebot failed completely on this test.
 On carpet, the Robovac again bested the Roomba, 44 percent to 30 percent, while the Deebot also failed this test.

 To be fair, none of these three vacuums is the best for pet-heavy households, though I expected the Roomba to fare better because of its bristled rolling brush.

 The Roomba 650's 3,000-mAh battery lasts as long as the batteries on the newer robot vacuum models, or at least it did in my house.
 The Roomba spent an hour cleaning my 470-square-foot home, before it determined it was finished and returned back to its base.

 If you're looking for a solid helper around the house, you'll be satisfied with the Roomba 650.
 Granted, it doesn't have Wi-Fi connectivity — the Roomba 690 ($324) has similar capabilities, but adds Wi-Fi and can be controlled using Amazon Alexa — but the 650 gets the job done.

-All you need to do to get started is press the Clean button.
 For budget vacuums, we prefer the Eufy RoboVac 11.
 It costs about $80 less, generally performed better on our lab tests and comes with a remote control.
 Still, even though the Roomba 650 has been around for a while, it is still a capable cleaner.